-The Best Ice Cream Shop in Every State
+The Best Local Ice Cream Shop In Every State

-You scream, I scream, we all scream for ice cream...at the best local scoop shops across the country!
+You scream, I scream, we all scream for ice cream...at the best local ice cream shops across the country!

 Sweet Republic, Phoenix

 If Alton Brown says it’s good, you know it must be true.
 His favorite flavor at Sweet Republic is “toffee banofi sundae”—but all of the options, inspired by the owners’ world travels, are equally unique.
 (Like “blue cheese & date” and “coconut cashew curry.”)
 Be sure to check out our other top-rated recipes from Arizona, too.

 You won’t be able to turn down a cone of Little Rock-y Road (get it?!) at Loblolly, named after the Arkansas state tree.
 And if you’re going for a double, make it their founding flavor, a tangy and rich buttermilk ice cream.
 If you can’t make a stop to this local creamy, try making your own cool dessert at home.

 We believe everyone deserves to enjoy ice cream—and so does Cocobella.
 That’s why they make their ice cream with coconut milk so that even vegans or people with dairy allergies can know what it’s like to “Treat Yo Self” (that’s their slogan) on a hot L.A. day.
 (You know you’re from California if you’ve tried these foods.)

 Does ice cream taste better when served out of a 28-foot milk can?
 Apparently it does at Little Man’s.
 A scoop or two of the retro banana pudding ice cream atop a crispy homemade waffle cone is as photo-worthy as the store itself.
 (Psst—Did you know you can make a pie crust out of sugar cones?)